 - Caregivers should ask if the patient has heard and understood what was said, and to repeat it back.

-- Make sure to have the patient's attention prior to speaking
+- Get the patient's attention prior to speaking.

 - If possible, position yourself at eye level with the patient when speaking.